amar-laksh/fOS/README.md

 # fOS
-It's a hobby 32-bit, Monolithic, Multi-boot Kernel destined to run a JIT C compiler and a Resume of its Author.
+It's a hobby 32-bit, Monolithic, Multi-boot Kernel which can ofcourse also present an interactive copy of a Resume of its author. :)

 #Progress